flightjs/flight/README.md

 ## Quick Overview

+Here's a brief overview of Flight concepts and syntax.
+Read the [API documentation](doc) for a comprehensive overview.

 ### Example

 A simple example of how to write and use a Flight component.
-Read the [API documentation](doc) for a comprehensive overview.

 ```js
 define(function (require) {